vijaykiran/hoplon/doc/Getting-Started.md

 * attribute nodes

-The syntax and semantics of HTML can be extended to ClojureScript by extending the the native DOM types such that the two are equivalent:
+The syntax and semantics of HTML can be extended to ClojureScript by extending the the native DOM types:

 * ClojureScript strings are HTML text nodes
 * applying a native DOM element as a function with other elements as arguments